Lower Limb Swelling: Causes, Diagnosis and Treatments

 A blood clot in the leg

 A blood clot is a group of blood that is in a solid-state.
-When a blood clot forms in a vein in the leg, it can affect blood flow and cause swelling and discomfort.
+When a blood clot forms in a vein in the leg, it can affect blood flow and cause swell and discomfort.

 Injury or infection